 **GENEROUS DISCOUNTS TO THE TRADE from ART IN ARMS PRESS**

 For a dealer price list, email or write to the address listed below.

-An abridged version of the eBook FG42 for the Kindle Reader will soon be available for only $2.99 at Amazon.
-Fewer photos will mean an easier download and reading on small devices, but until then, the original illustrated e-version will still be available.
+An abridged version of the eBook FG42 for the Kindle Reader is available for only $2.99 at Amazon.
+A faster download, the FG42 e-version has fewer photos and lacks the fieldstrip instructions and handloading.

 SMITH & WESSON ENGRAVING by Michael J. Kennelly

 Our friends at Mowbray publishing have released a book on a subject long overdue in Smith & Wesson Engraving by Michael J. Kennelly.
 An in-depth study of S&W engraving, engravers, styles and custom shop pistols from the company’s pre-Civil War beginnings to today with full color and excellent photography, knowledgeable text by Kennelly all of which are delivered with superb printing and binding.
 If you’re looking for a special gift for a gun lover in your life or need a present for yourself, Smith & Wesson Engraving will fill the long absent hole in anyone’s firearms library.